-- The liberal arts education at Loyola well prepares students for leadership roles in the dance community.
+- The liberal arts education at Loyola prepares students for leadership roles in the dance community.
 One area of success for our graduates comes in dance studio ownership or directorship.
 These positions require a very comprehensive view of dance as an art form and service business.

 - Dance Marketer

-- This role could be closely related to other arts administration positions, or you could pursue graphic design and specialize in dance marketing.
-This could include designing and maintaining web pages, designing flyers and other promotional materials, promoting events through social media and more.
-Graphic design work may require additional training, whether through online courses, community classes, or in addition to your studies at Loyola.
+- This role is closely linked to other arts administration positions, and is related to graphic design, advertising, and communications.
+This could include designing and maintaining web pages, designing flyers and other promotional materials, event planning, or social media promotion.

 - As a dancer, you have already been on the other side of the lens.
-The awareness of movement and the positions of the body give dancers the ability to predict great photo moments or video framing
+The awareness of movement and the positions of the body gives dancers the ability to predict great photo moments or video framing.

 - Physical Therapist/Dance Medicine Specialist

 - A dance major, besides extensive dance training, also graduates with knowledge of anatomy and kinesiology.
 Injuries in dance are unfortunately common, and your ability to understand a dancer's body as a therapist or doctor is a key advantage

 - Dancers gain numerous transferable skills over the course of their training, including yoga, pilates, gyrotonics, and Feldenkreis.
 All of these movement practices are great fields for a trained dancer.